Sberbank, with a history of over 175 years and presence in 21 countries is one of the most dynamically developing banks in the world.

 Sberbank was rated as the second most valuable banking brand in Europe and thirteenth most valuable globally.
 (Based on the joint survey of Brand Finance and The Banker in 2012.)

-Sberbank Europe AG, that was acquired by Sberbank of Russia in February 2012, manages nine universal banks in eight Central and Eastern European countries: Slovakia, Czech Republic, Hungary, Slovenia, Croatia, Bosnia-Herzegovina, Serbia and Ukraine.
+Sberbank Europe AG, that was acquired by Sberbank of Russia in February 2012, manages eight universal banks in seven Central and Eastern European countries: Czech Republic, Hungary, Slovenia, Croatia, Bosnia-Herzegovina, Serbia and Ukraine.
 The banking group is headquartered in Vienna and operates in total 280 branches.